-• Teachers regularly conduct a shared write with children who are struggling with the concepts being taught.

-- Precision teaching for spelling.
+- Teachers regularly conduct a shared write with children who are struggling with the concepts being taught. - Precision teaching for spelling.
 Groups of children are taught spelling patterns in additional groups.
-They are taught spellings alongside the phonics taught in Optima reading. - Some groups are taught spellings from previous years' Spelling Shed. - Class dictations are differentiated to assess children on the spelling and punctuation they are using and in order to plan next steps to move the learning on. - Adults make use of multi-sensory spelling techniques when working with groups.
+They are taught spellings alongside the phonics taught in Little Wandle reading, including catch up sessions at key stage two. - Some groups are taught spellings from previous years' Spelling Shed. - Class dictations are differentiated to assess children on the spelling and punctuation they are using and in order to plan next steps to move the learning on. - Adults make use of multi-sensory spelling techniques when working with groups.